-Every child goes through a remarkable journey of growth and development during their early years.
-One of the key aspects of this development is cognitive growth, which encompasses the way children think, learn, explore, remember, and solve problems.
+During their early years, every child experiences an incredible journey of growth and development.
+One crucial element of this development is cognitive growth, which includes how children think, learn, explore, remember, and solve problems.

 Imagine a baby named Emily who has just turned six months old.
 She loves to gaze at her surroundings and often becomes captivated by objects that seem impossible or intriguing.
 Research has found that infants like Emily begin to gaze longer at “impossible” things, demonstrating their cognitive abilities and curiosity at this age1.
 They also start to distinguish the differences between pictures depicting various numbers of objects and understand the distinctions between animate and inanimate objects.
 Furthermore, Emily’s growing perception allows her to utilize the relative size of an object to determine how far away it is1.
 These are all significant milestones in her cognitive development.